Amit10311/Web-Interfaces-for-ROS/Unit 2 | Setting up Environment/Unit 2 Setting up environment (Part 2).md

 Step 1 : Environment preparation
 </b></p>

-Let's prepare the environment for this Unit 02 .
+Let's prepare the environment for this **Unit 02**, create a new folder for it..

 ## Topic 2.2 How do you use it?
 How do you debug?  <a name="paragraph2"></a>